 The Company (in EUR) Loans to subsidiary

 Amortised cost

-At 31 December 2018 18,797,918
+At 31 December 2019 22,407,198

 Less: Amount expected to be settled within 12 months (shown under current assets) 1,290,720

-Amount expected to be settled after 12 months 17,507,198
+Amount expected to be settled after 12 months 21,116,478

 The Company (in EUR) Loans to subsidiary

 (in EUR)

 (in EUR) Amortised cost subsidiary

-The Company has granted three unsecured loans to one of its subsidiaries, one of which was granted during the reporting period.
-The interest rates of all loans comprise a margin which is over and above the bank base rate.
+The Company has granted four unsecured loans to subsidiaries.
+One of these loans was granted in the reporting period and represents a loan commitment of EUR 20 million which was partly drawn down during 2019 (EUR 4.9 million).
+The interest rates of all loans are at arm's length and comprise a margin which is over and above the bank base rate.